-Wacom are the recognisable ones here, but they are crazy expensive and their drivers are awful on macOS, working unreliably and aggressively enforcing obsolescence of tablets.
-Their competitors drivers can surely not be any no worse and their tablets cost less.
+Various inputs pads!
+Wacom is the most recognisable brand, but they are crazy expensive and their drivers are awful on macOS, working unreliably and aggressively enforcing obsolescence.
+Their competitors’ drivers can surely be any no worse and their tablets cost less.
 Which competitor is least worst?

-- DesignModo’s Wacom Alternatives showdown (Huion seems OK)
+- DesignModo’s Wacom Alternatives showdown (tl;dr Huion seems OK)